-- Describe proposed reclamation including final slopes, high wall reduction, benching, terracing, and other slope stabilization. - Provide map showing location of anticipated topography, water impoundments, and artificial lakes.
+- Describe proposed reclamation including final slopes, high wall reduction, benching, terracing, and other slope stabilization. - Provide a map showing location of anticipated topography, water impoundments, and artificial lakes.
 The topographic interval for maps can be specified (i.e. 2 foot contour intervals).
-The final topography should take into consideration of stormwater runoff and prevention of stormwater contaminants from the entering site.

-- Provide information about the location of surface structures, roads, and related facilities to remain on the site after reclamation. - Describe the methods proposed for the disposal or reclamation of oversized and undersized material.
-Stipulate if sand processed with polyacrylamide-based and/or polydiallyldimenthylammonium chloride based flocculants are acceptable reclamation material. - Describe short-term and potentially long-term maintenance needed to support reclamation. - Stipulate that the preferred seed sources for reclamation should be local and sourced from the Minnesota State Approved Seed Mix that has been approved by Mn/DOT, BWSR, and the DNR.
-Selection of seed should not require regular or seasonal applications of nutrients or pesticides. - Stipulate that the placement of overburden and soil should be placed in original stratigraphic sequence. - Criteria for assessing when reclamation is complete and financial assurance may be released: - O Percent cover of an area that is covered, shaded or intercepted by desired vegetation.
+The final topography should take into consideration of stormwater runoff and prevention of stormwater contaminants from the entering site. - Provide information about the location of surface structures, roads, and related facilities to remain on the site after reclamation. - Describe the methods proposed for the disposal or reclamation of oversized and undersized material.
+Stipulate if sand processed with polyacrylamide-based and/or poly-diallyldimenthylammonium chloride based flocculants are acceptable reclamation material. - Describe short-term and potentially long-term maintenance needed to support reclamation. - Define the site's Reclaimed Desired Plant Community (RDPC). - The RDFC should be comprised of species native to the area, or introduced species where the need is documented for inclusion to achieve the approved post-mining land use. - Seed sources should be from the Minnesota State Approved Seed Mix that is preapproved by MnDOT, BWSR, and the DNR.
+Seed selection should be sourced within the same ecological subsection, as described by the Ecological Classification System (ECS).
+Seed should not require regular or seasonal applications of nutrients or pesticides. - The use of test plots, demonstration areas, or areas concurrently reclaimed areas within the mine site or within similar representative areas adjacent to serve as the RDPCs as long as they meet the reclamation goal is recommended. - Stipulate that the placement of overburden and soil should be placed in original stratigraphic sequence. - Specify criteria for assessing when reclamation is complete and financial assurance may be released, example of performance measures include- - Percent cover of an area that is covered, shaded or intercepted by desired vegetation.
 A performance standard to use may be 90% cover averaged over the site at 90% statistical confidence level.
-Measurement of revegetation should correspond with peak vegetative growth, which is usually in August. - O Diversity of species can also be predictor of the long-term stability of a plant community. - O Quantified survivorship of tree plantings success. - For wetlands restoration, an evaluation measuring species frequency of occurrence and density and percent cover along transects. - o Elimination of high walls, cut slopes, and/or topographic depression on the site, unless otherwise approved. - Financial Assurance is released when goals specified by the reclamation plan are met and the LGU is satisfied the mine site is reclaimed to a stable, self-sustaining condition.
+Measurement of revegetation should correspond with peak vegetative growth, which is usually in August. - Diversity of species- a predictor of the long-term stability of a plant community. - Tree regeneration standards- in terms of species and stems per acre, were specifications in reclamation plan met. - For wetlands restoration, an evaluation measuring species frequency of occurrence and density and percent cover along transects. - High walls, cut slopes, and/or topographic depression be eliminated, unless otherwise approved, and topography restored in accordance with reclamation plan.